The recipe is so easy and so good, you’ll make it over and over and will never have to look back at this recipe again!

 - In a roasting pan or Pyrex, combine potatoes, onion, spices, and oil.
 Top with flanken roast.

-- In a bowl, combine olive oil, garlic and Montreal seasoning.
+- In a bowl, combine olive oil, garlic, Montreal seasoning, and salt (add brown sugar if using).
 Rub over roast.
 Cover and bake for 4-6 hours, until the roast is springy to the touch.

 - And Yes, It Can Be Frozen!
 Because these are slow-roasted, they just get better when frozen and warmed as they're soft, not crispy.
 I've made this ahead and frozen many times.
 Simply take it out to thaw in the morning and then put to warm in the oven about an hour before serving.